Sex-crazed cop used South Yorkshire Police helicopter to film swingers' x-rated outdoor romp

 On this occasion serving officer Matthew Lucas was the left police air observer, while Pogmore was the right air observer.

+Mr Wright said this was due to the Crown's belief 'it is quite possible he was unaware of the camera being used to film this couple'.

-The fourth incident took place at another private home in the Rotherham area on July 22, 2012, when the property's homeowners were sunbathing naked in the garden.
+The fourth incident took place at another private home in the Rotherham area on July 22, 2012, when the property's homeowners were sunbathing naked in their garden.

 Mr Wright said: "The helicopter was not there on police business and had no legitimate reason to circle the property during which time the camera was used to record and zoom in on the couple and in particular the naked genitalia of the female."